 Some women may also choose genetic testing to assess the chance of having a baby with a birth abnormality.

 Despite these increased risks, women over 40 can and do have healthy pregnancies.
-A 2015 study found no increased risk of pregnancy complications in healthy women aged 40 or over with quality prenatal care.
+A

 - has quality prenatal care